-In 2006, Congress merged two of the most popular types of retirement savings plans—the Roth IRA and the solo 401(k)—into a Roth Solo 401(k).
-The Roth Solo 401(k) possesses the same benefits of the solo 401(k), but it has the tax benefits of Roth-type contributions.
-It has the same contribution limits as the Solo 401(k), but you can designate your contributions through salary deferral as Roth contributions.
+The Roth Individual 401(k) possesses the same benefits of the Individual 401(k) (higher contribution limits than other accounts), with the tax benefits of the Roth IRA.
+The contribution limits are the same as the Individual 401(k), but you can designate your contributions through salary deferral as Roth contributions.

 In 2023 you can annually contribute up to $22,500 – or up to $30,000 if you’re 50 or over – through salary deferral.
 Plus, you can contribute a profit-sharing portion (0-25%) of your salary.
 In 2023 the limit from both sources is $66,000 ($73,500 if you are 50 or over).

 Like the Individual 401(k), the Roth Individual 401(k) is for incorporated and unincorporated businesses, sole proprietorships, partnerships, and corporations.
 The only requirement for contributions to this plan is that you receive a salary or wage.

 The business entity must have no additional employees other than the spouse of the proprietor—or, in the case of a partnership, the only employees must be self-employed partners and their spouses.

 An Individual 401(k) plan must be the only arrangement maintained by the business that is not included as part of a controlled group under federal tax law.